What Role Does a Business Analysis Play in Web Development?

 A Business Analysis in web development projects may consist of the following activities.
 Note that these projects may vary across different companies.

 During the initial phase, a Business Analyst (BA) communicates with the stakeholders or product owners.
 Together, they discuss the objectives of their business and identify the scope of features and processes that can be automated.

 2. Interpretation of business needs

 One of the key responsibilities of an Analyst is explaining business needs to developers.
 This process usually spans across the inception phase and lasts throughout the development lifecycle.
 Discussions and meetings may take a fair amount of time, so it is wise to delegate the requirements clarification to the BA.
-He/she will be able to extract the rational from all conversations.
+He/she will be able to extract the rationale from all conversations.

 3. Interpretation of technical aspects

-Along with interpreting business needs to the team a BA translates the technical language, that stems from developer suggestions and questions, to the stakeholders.
+Along with interpreting business needs to the team a BA translates the technical language, that stems from developer suggestions and questions to the stakeholders.
 For instance, why they chose one approach over another when creating an application, or how a new change can influence the project timeframes.

 4. Creating documentation